nla-group/classix/README.md

 use .explain(ind1) or .explain(ind1, ind2) with indices of the data points.
 ```

-If we want to check individual data object, just use:
+To explain the clustering of individual data points, just use:

 ```Python
 clx.explain('Bert', plot=True, sp_fontsize=12)